 Students can apply for an internship after completing the MUCE-5000 (Musical Entrepreneur) or MUGC-4890 (Career Development in Professional Music) courses.
 Internships for current students are arranged for one semester at a time for 1-3 credit hours, depending on the scope of the work and the schedule.
 Students must fill out an application form and be approved before registering for an internship.
 Once approved, graduate students can register for MUCE-5030 (Practicum in Music Entrepreneurship/Performing Arts Management).
 Undergraduate students can register for a Special Problems class.

 Students will be placed with an organization based on their interests and goals and will be given an internship contract for the semester.
-The contract will be signed by the student, the internship organization mentor, and the Director, Dr. Claure.
+The contract will be signed by the student and the internship's supervisor.
 Throughout the semester, Dr. Claure will be in regular contact with the organization mentor and with the intern to evaluate the progress of the internship.
-Interns will submit a final paper (3 pages) describing and assessing the internship experience: lessons learned, what was accomplished, and challenges faced.
-Interns will also keep an ongoing log of work done, contacts made, observations about the specific organization, and copies of any materials produced.
-All of these materials will be incorporated into the final paper.
-At the end of the semester, the organization mentor will provide a brief evaluation of the intern’s performance which will be used along with the intern's final paper to assign a grade for the internship.
+The intern will keep a weekly journal of all work, listing specific projects or duties performed during the internship.
+The semester-long journal and work sample materials will be attached to a final two-page (double spaced, 12-point font) reflection paper describing the internship: what you did, challenges you encountered, how you overcame them, what you learned, and what you thought about the experience and organization.
+The intern will submit these materials no later than the last day of class for the semester.
+Interns will also keep a weekly log of work done, contacts made, observations about the specific organization, and copies of any materials produced.
+At the end of the semester, the organization's internship supervisor will provide a brief evaluation of the intern’s performance which will be used along with the intern's final paper and accompanying materaisl to assign a grade for the internship.